visatori/magictune/Readme.md

     "name": "Ethereum",
     "symbol": "XETH",
     "pair": "XETHZEUR",
-    "min_threshold_volume": 0.02
+    "min_threshold_percent": 0.02
 }
 ```

 The `pair` field needs to have the asset symbol first and the absolute asset second (i.e. `XETHZEUR`).

-The `min_threshold_volume` defines what is the minimum trade volume.
+The `min_threshold_percent` defines what is the minimum trade percent (0.01 equals 1%, 0.1 is 10% and so on).
 You can set it as high as you want but no lower than the values defined [here](https://support.kraken.com/hc/en-us/articles/205893708-What-is-the-minimum-order-size-volume-), otherwise it will fail trying to make trades.
 It's not a critical problem because the trade just won't happen.

 ## Running